MaksimDzhangirov/backendBankExample/docs/part35-eng.md

 use its key pair to issue or revoke TLS certificates of the target domain.

-If you have watched my video about TLS then you've already know how the TLS certificates are issued.
+If you have watched my video about TLS then you've already known how the TLS certificates are issued.
 Basically, the agent (or cert-manager) creates a certificate signing request (or CSR) to ask the CA to issue a certificate for the domain name with